- Pulitzer Prize for Drama - 2009

 When two new girls arrive, tainted with the stigma of their recent past, Mama is forced to reassess her business priorities and personal loyalties.
 As tales of local atrocities spread and tensions between rebels and government militia rise, the realities of life in civil war provide the ultimate test of the human spirit.

-The volume includes lyrics and music from the original production.
+This edition includes lyrics and music from the original production.

-'an exceptionally powerful piece of writing'London Evening Standard
+'An exceptionally powerful piece of writing'London Evening Standard

-'overwhelming... could not be more powerful'Observer
+'Overwhelming... could not be more powerful'Observer

-'essential viewing... horrifying, wondrous - and true'Time Out
+'Essential viewing... horrifying, wondrous - and true'Time Out

 15 Apr 2010Size: 198mm x 129mm